 Current Property Record Cards and Sales Disclosures may be found by searching our GIS program on our webpage or by visiting our office and using our public terminals.
 Printing from our public terminal is 10 cents per page, if you print these items in our office.

 To locate the property record cards or sales disclosures through the on-line GIS program, follow these directions:

 - Hit the drop down in the upper left corner next to Search For

-- Select the search you would like to perform, such as owner name or parcel number.
+- Select the search you would like to perform, such as owner name or local parcel number.

 - Type in your search items and hit Search